Persimmon

 Care notes

 A fruit tree for outdoor aquaponics integration in temperate to warm climates.
-Container growing (50 L) or in-ground.
-EC 1.5-2.5 mS/cm. pH 6.0-7.5.
-Temperature: adaptable (D. kaki is hardy to zone 7; D. virginiana to zone 4).
-Full sun (DLI 18-25 mol/m2/day).
-Chilling requirement: 200-500 hours.
-Most Asian persimmon varieties are self-fertile (a single tree produces fruit).
-Fruiting begins at 3-5 years from grafted stock.
-Each mature tree produces 15–50 kg of fruit.
-Persimmon trees are nearly pest and disease free, requiring less management than apples, peaches, or cherries.
-For astringent types (Hachiya): harvest when fully colored but still firm, then ripen indoors until completely soft (the flesh should be jelly-like).
-Eating an unripe astringent persimmon is a memorable and unpleasant experience.
-For non-astringent types (Fuyu): harvest when fully orange and eat at any firmness.
-Dried persimmon (hoshigaki) is made by peeling firm fruit, hanging by the stem in a dry, airy location, and massaging periodically over 4-6 weeks.
+Grow in a container (50 L) or in-ground.
+EC 1.0-1.6 mS/cm. pH 6.0-7.0.
+Temperature: adaptable (D. kaki is hardy to about zone 7, D. virginiana to zone 4).
+Full sun (DLI 22-34 mol/m2/day).
+Chilling requirement: roughly 200-500 hours.
+Most Asian persimmon varieties are self-fertile, so a single tree sets fruit.
+Fruiting begins at 3-5 years from grafted stock, and a mature tree yields 15–50 kg.
+Persimmon trees are nearly pest and disease free and need less management than apples, peaches or cherries.
+For astringent types (Hachiya), harvest when fully coloured but still firm, then ripen indoors until completely soft and jelly-like; eating an unripe astringent persimmon is a memorably unpleasant, mouth-puckering experience.
+For non-astringent types (Fuyu), harvest when fully orange and eat at any firmness.
+Dried persimmon (hoshigaki) is made by peeling firm fruit, hanging it by the stem in dry, airy conditions and massaging it periodically over 4-6 weeks.

 Notable varieties